 Daniel is a PhD student interested in the intersection of perception, robotics and machine learning.
 He is currently working on visual sensing for unmanned aerial vehicles with Sebastian Scherer.

 dimatura [AT] cmu.edu

-Nate is working on developing systems for robotic space exploration, specifically the exploration of planetary skylights on the Moon and Mars.
-He is particularly interested in autonomous perception, mapping, and navigation that will allow robots to effectively descend through these skylights and access the underground caverns below for continued exploration, mapping, and science.
+Nate is working on developing systems for robotic space exploration, specifically the exploration of nearby planetary bodies such as the Moon and Mars.
+He is particularly interested in autonomous guidance, navigation, and control that will enable robots to effectively explore and investigate these destinations.

 otten [AT] cmu.edu